 The vaccine Gardasil protects against four types of HPV strains.
 It may be used to prevent the following conditions:

-Cancer of the cervix,
+Cancers of the cervix,

-, vulvar, and anus
+vagina, vulva, and anus

 Another vaccine called Cervarix protects against 2 types of HPV strains.
-It is used to prevent cervical cancer and cervical pre-cancer in women.
+It is used to prevent cervical cancer and cervical precancer in women.

 Research suggests that the vaccine does not appear to cause any serious side effects.
 Like any vaccine, it has the potential to cause serious problems, such as a severe allergic reaction.

 Some problems have been associated with the HPV vaccines, like pain, redness, swelling, or itching at the injection site.
-Other side effects include:
+Other potential side effects include: